-To ensure students have access to the most up-to-date employment information, we publish our employment rates at key points throughout each hiring term.
+To ensure students have access to the most up-to-date employment information, we publish our employment rates throughout each hiring term via the portal below.

 How we calculate our employment rate